Haji Bayram Veli: Foundation and spread of Bayrami Order

-The two mystics, Shāikh Hāmeed’ūd-Dīn-ee Wālī (Somunju Baba) and Haji Bayram, were living in the city of Bursa when they made the Hajj (pilgrimage to Mecca) together.
-During this holy journey Hāmeed’ūd-Dīn-ee Wālī (Somuncu Baba) continued to teach Sufism.
-Shāikh Hāmeed’ūd-Dīn died in 1412 passing his authority to Haji Bayram Wali, who returned to Ankara as the sheikh (leader) of a Sufi Tariqa called Bayrami.
-He built a Dervish lodge on the site in Ankara where his tomb and mosque stand today.
+The two mystics, Somunju Baba (Turkish: Şeyh Hamid-i Veli) and Haji Bayram, were living in the city of Bursa when they made the Hajj together.
+During this journey Somunju Baba continued to teach Sufism.
+Somunju Baba died in 1412 passing his authority to Haji Bayram Veli, who returned to Ankara as the sheikh of a Sufi tariqa called Bayrami.
+He built a dervish lodge on the site in Ankara where his tomb and mosque stand today.
 People came to stay there and learn about Sufism.
-The Bayramiye order grew popular with Bayram's successful teaching.
+The Bayramiyya order grew popular with Bayram's successful teaching.

-The growth of the order perturbed some local authorities; they shared their worries with the Ottoman Sultan Murad II, who called Haji Bayram to Edirne (the capital of the Ottoman Empire at that time).
-The Sultan wanted to test the opinions, doctrine and the patriotism of the order.
+The growth of the order perturbed some local authorities; they shared their worries with the Ottoman Sultan Murad II, who called Haji Bayram to Edirne, then capital of the Ottoman Empire.
+Sultan Murad II wanted to test the opinions, doctrine and the patriotism of the order.
 At this time in Anatolia there were many independent Turkish clans with little unity among them.

-Haji Bayram took another scholar, his murid Akshemsaddin (Aqq-Shams’ūd-Dīn) (“Ak” means “The Pure White” in Turkish), with him to Edirne to meet the Sultan.
-Murad soon understood that the complaints against Bayram were merely rumours and Haji Bayram and Akshemseddin stayed for a while in Edirne, lecturing and preaching to the Ottoman court.
+Haji Bayram took another scholar, his murid Akshamsaddin (Turkish: Akşemseddin), with him to Edirne to meet the Sultan.
+Murad soon understood that the complaints against Bayram were merely rumours and Haji Bayram and Akshamsaddin stayed for a while in Edirne, lecturing and preaching to the Ottoman court.
 He had more private consultations with the Sultan in which they discussed matters of the world, life and the future.

 In particular the Sultan was concerned with the conquest of Constantinople, the Byzantine capital that the previous armies of Islam had struggled to conquer without success.
 The Sultan asked Bayram directly, "Who will conquer the city?"
 The reply came: "You will not.
 But this baby shall.
 You and I will not be alive at the time of that conquest.
-But my student Akshemseddin will be there."
-The baby was the Sultan's son, the future Mehmed II, who would conquer the city (which later became known as Istanbul) in 1453 and receive the title Fatih (meaning the conqueror) becoming known as Mehmed the Conqueror.
+But my student Akshamsaddin will be there."
+The baby was the Sultan's son, the future Mehmed II, who would conquer the city which later became known as Istanbul in 1453 and receive the title "the Conqueror" (Turkish: Fatih) becoming known as Mehmed the Conqueror.

-Haji Bayram requested that his student Akshemseddin be the teacher of the baby Mehmed, and Sultan Murad agreed.
-Haji Bayram made a few more trips to Edirne until he died in 1430 in Ankara, passing the leadership of his order to Akshemseddin.
-His tomb and the mosque dedicated to him are in Ankara.
+Haji Bayram requested that his student Akshamsaddin be the teacher of the baby Mehmed, and Sultan Murad II agreed.
+Haji Bayram made a few more trips to Edirne until he died in 1430 in Ankara, passing the leadership of his order to Akshamsaddin.

-Haji Bayram Veli is considered by all Sufi tariqa to be a Qutb or Ghous, which is the greatest rank a Wali (saint) can achieve.
+His tomb and the mosque, next to the Temple of Augustus (Res Gestae Divi Augusti), dedicated to him are in Ankara.

 Legacy

-Ankara Hacı Bayram Veli University and Hacı Bayram Mosque were named after him.
+Ankara Hacı Bayram Veli University and Haji Bayram Mosque were named after him.